nootedandrooted/rtl-sdr-close-call-monitor/README.md

 # rtl-sdr-close-call-monitor

-This script uses an RTL-SDR device to detect peak signals on a user specified frequency range.
-The script can also make an automatic blacklist so that different sources of RF noise won't cause continuous false positives.
-This script can be used to monitor certain frequencies for a wide range of purposes such as:
+These scripts use an RTL-SDR device to detect peak signals on a user specified frequency range.
+The scripts can also make an automatic blacklist so that different sources of RF noise won't cause continuous false positives.
+There are two scripts provided as examples.
+The scripts can be used to monitor certain frequencies for a wide range of purposes such as:

 - In criminal investigations, a close-call RF signal monitor can be used to detect and track communication signals used by criminals.
 This can help law enforcement agencies gather intelligence and evidence, and even prevent future crimes from being committed.
 By analyzing the frequency and strength of signals emitted by communication devices, a close-call RF signal monitor can provide valuable insights into the movements and activities of suspects, allowing investigators to piece together a timeline of events and make informed decisions about how to proceed with a case.